Persons Subject to an Investigation or Hearing

 We encourage tips and complaints about market misconduct to help us enforce our laws.
-We often receive personal information from investors about individuals and companies, including their private correspondence and financial information.
+As part of this process, we often receive personal information from investors about individuals and companies, including their private correspondence and financial information.

 We may obtain information about you from third parties without your knowledge or consent.